Improwised/kb.repairrabbit.github.io/content/FAQs/Is-there-a-limit-to-the-number-of-tech-logins-per-store.md

 +++
-title= "Is There a Limit to the Number of Tech Logins per Store?" date= 2018-03-01T11:59:02+05:30 description = "" weight= 9 draft= false
+title= "Is there a limit to the number of tech logins per store?" date= 2018-03-01T11:59:02+05:30 description = "" weight= 9 draft= false
 +++

-No. You can create as many "administrator" and/or "technician" logins as you like.
-No limits.
+No, you can create as many "administrator" and/or "technician" logins as you like.